davidfemi/reacttest/README.md

 - Tracks user sessions and page views
 - Associates conversations with user data when they're logged in
 - Requires the `REACT_APP_INTERCOM_APP_ID` environment variable to be set

+## Development Environment

+This project includes configuration for the Cursor IDE, which provides enhanced development features for React applications.

+### Cursor Configuration

+The `.cursor` directory contains settings and configurations for the Cursor IDE:

+- Code formatting rules
+- Custom tasks and shortcuts
+- Debugging configurations
+- Recommended extensions
+- Custom code snippets for React and Intercom integration

+To make the most of these configurations, make sure to install the recommended extensions listed in `.cursor/extensions.json`.

+For more information, see the [Cursor Configuration README](.cursor/README.md).